jakobschoeffer/jakobschoeffer.github.io/index.md

 author_profile: true
 ---

 Hi there!
-I am currently a postdoctoral researcher at the University of Texas at Austin, working closely with Maria De-Arteaga.
+I am currently a postdoctoral research fellow at the University of Texas at Austin, working closely with Maria De-Arteaga.
 Broadly speaking, I am interested in problems that arise when humans and AI systems interact; specifically around transparency and fairness in human-AI collaborative decision-making.

 ## News